top of page

 Te Ara Mātua is a new and improved way to support whānau through early intervention to limit whānau involvement with Oranga Tamariki.
 Te Ara Mātua is 1 of 9 prototypes that are being designed throughout the country.
 Te Ara Mātua responds to the findings of whānau outlined in the ‘Kōrero Mai Whānau Report’.
 In 2019, the ‘Kōrero Mai Whānau’ project took place at Waipatu Marae and provided a platform for whānau and hapū to share their experiences with maintaining their whānau and interactions with the state.

-Ngāti Kahungunu Iwi Incorporated (NKII) and its health and wellbeing advisory group Te Tumu Whakahaere o Te Wero (Te Wero), with support from Oranga Tamariki, are proud to announce the opening of a new Te Whare Wānanga Hou Te Pūtake ki Te Ara Mātua Hub in Heretaunga (Hastings).
+Ngāti Kahungunu Iwi Incorporated (NKII) and its health and wellbeing advisory group Te Tumu Whakahaere o Te Wero (Te Wero), with support from Oranga Tamariki, are proud to announce the opening of a new Te Whare Wānanga Hou Te Pūtake ki Te Ara Mātua Hub in Heretaunga (Hastings) and Ahuriri (Napier).
 This Kahungunu-led initiative aims to offer integrated support through a collective approach to addressing the disproportionate number of tamariki Māori in state care in Te Matau-a-Māui (Hawke’s Bay).

 Te Ara Matua Logo.jpg